 If you decided that work on your manuscript should stop until the ghostwriter receives your feedback, timeliness is especially important.
 You don’t want too much interruption in the writing process.

-If you decided to continue the writing while your review each chapter, feedback should still be timely.
-If the writer has to backtrack or search for where she left off, then try to get back in your characters’ frames of mind, still recalling all that was previously written, things will go missing.
+If you decided that work on your manuscript should continue while you review each chapter, feedback should still be timely.
+If the writer has to backtrack or search for where she left off, then try to get back in your characters’ frames of mind, still recalling all that was previously written, things can go missing.

 If you decide you want changes to a chapter, those edits might affect the next chapter already being written.
 If the ghostwriter is fast and you delay, the drafts could get several chapters ahead of your review.
 If at that point you ask for revisions it would mean a lot of extra work for the writer.
 It would also put at risk the smooth flow of the manuscript, much like a road that gets patched too many times instead of having a single coat of fresh asphalt.

-Whatever your arrangement, your timely feedback will be to your advantage, because your manuscript will flow better if the writing process flows better.
+Whatever your arrangement, your timely feedback will be to your advantage.
+Your manuscript will flow better if the writing process flows better.

-If you want big-picture changes, such as a change of point of view or of tone, those will need a fuller explanation.
+If you want major changes, such as switching the point of view or changing the tone, those will need a fuller explanation.
 Sometimes a separate email for each such issue can be helpful.
 Or even a voice conversation.
 Hopefully by the second chapter, such macro issues have all been ironed out.

 Questions of libel